FrancoChala-LLoclla/FrancoChala-LLoclla/README.md

 - 👋 Hi, I’m @FrancoChala-LLoclla
 - 👀 I’m interested in the programming to social research
-- 🌱 I'm currently learning how can programming in python, and others software
+- 🌱 I'm programming in STATA, R Studio y Python
-- 📫 You can write me by whatsapp at 967854824 ...
 - 📫 You can will visit my Linkedin Profile and find more information about me https://www.linkedin.com/in/lenedfecl/
 <!---
 FrancoChala-LLoclla/FrancoChala-LLoclla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.